 Vegetarian diet for cats

-Cats are regarded as obligate carnivores, this means that in the wild they could not survive without eating meat to obtain all the nutrients they require.
+Cats are regarded as obligate carnivores which means that in the wild they could not survive without eating meat.
 However, for the domestic cat there are commercial vegetarian foods available that contain synthetic versions of essential nutrients.

-The issue of feeding your companion animal is a personal decision.
-As a Society we fully appreciate that committed vegetarians can find themselves facing a difficult decision and our aim is to provide further information in this area so that cat owners can make an informed choice.
+The issue of feeding your cat is a personal decision.
+As a Society we fully appreciate that committed vegetarians can find themselves facing a difficult decision.

-It is the owner’s responsibility to ensure that their animal is fed a balanced diet suitable for its age, lifestyle and health status.
-We would recommend seeking further guidance before deciding to change your cat’s diet and always speak with your vet, who should be able to advise further.
-New foods need to be introduced gradually over a number of days and the animals health carefully monitored.
+It is the owner's responsibility to feed their pet a balanced diet suitable for its age, lifestyle and health status.
+We would recommend seeking advice from a vet before changing your cat's diet.
+New foods need to be introduced gradually over a number of days and the animal's health carefully monitored.

 Vegetarian pet foods and availability

 The Vegetarian Society currently approves a number of vegetarian pet foods such as Benevo.
 Benevo Adult Cat Original and Benevo Due Cat and Dog Food

 The Veggie Pets website also offers a range of vegetarian cat food.

 Last updated September 2016